-This page is a collection of online and physical resources for people who are interested in the topic of unconventional natural gas and oil extraction, commonly referred to as “fracking.”
+This section of our website is a collection of online and physical resources for people who are interested in the topic of unconventional natural gas and oil extraction, commonly referred to as “fracking.”
 If you don’t see a resource listed here or in the Endnote Library, please let us know.

 In the event of an emergency, such as a spill or release of hazardous material, including oil, to the environment, citizens are advised to call the National Response Center at 1-800-424-8802.

 Download our Library of Shale Gas Extraction Reports in Endnote and text file versions (Last updated June 2013 by Ted Auch).
 Additionally, Bucknell maintains a searchable Marcellus Shale Initiative Publications Database online.

 - The document focuses on addressing environmental and health issues in oil and gas leases